Gloria (1999 American film): Plot

 Gloria has just gotten out of prison, where she has served three years to save her boyfriend, Kevin.
 During her stay in prison, she thinks about how Kevin never once visited her.
 She tells Kevin that the relationship is over and that all she wants is the money he promised her for taking the rap for him.
 He refuses to give it to her.

 Meanwhile, the gang's accountant has tried to protect himself by creating a computer disk with the names of all those involved in the outfit's criminal activities.
 The plan backfires, and—in trying to get the disk—one of Kevin's trigger-happy henchmen kills the accountant, his wife, his mother-in-law and his daughter.
 Only his seven-year-old son Nicky escapes, but is quickly caught and brought to Kevin's apartment.
 It is there that Gloria and Nicky meet.
 Gloria must decide whether or not to risk her life in order to save the boy.

-Gloria begins to feel love for the young boy as his innocence and intelligent nature inspires her.
-She tells him that she hates kids and that is why she doesn’t have kids.
+Gloria begins to feel love for the young boy as his innocence and intelligent nature inspire her.
+She tells him that she hates kids and that is why she doesn't have kids.
 She lectures him to get used to this world and to grow up on his own.
 She then tries to ditch him in a subway, but Nicky comes back.
 As Gloria and Nicky spend more time together, they both develop feelings for each other.
 The boy sees news reports of his family being killed by the mob and runs away from the hotel room he and Gloria were staying in.
 Gloria follows in pursuit and Nicky gets on the train to go back to his family's apartment.
-Unable to catch Nicky before he gets on the train; Gloria is frantic and tells the cops her kid is on that train heading to 158th Street.
+Unable to catch Nicky before he gets on the train, Gloria is frantic and tells the cops her kid is on that train heading to 158th Street.
 After the cops apprehend Nicky, he and Gloria go back to the hotel room and Gloria gives Nicky a bath.
 Lying awake Gloria hears Nicky wake up.
 He asks "Did it really happen?"

+Later, Nicky and Gloria are separated in a crowd while being chased by Kevin and the gang.
+Nicky is apprehended.
+Gloria meets with Ruby at a race track and negotiates an exchange: Nicky for the accountant's disk.
+Gloria takes Nicky to a boarding school; however, they decide that they would prefer to remain together as a family.